Planar subspaces are intrinsically CAT(0): Extrinsic Angles

 and the theorem is proved. \end{proof}

-\begin{theorem} $(E,\bar d)$ is a complete CAT($\kappa$) space. \end{theorem} \begin{proof} Note that every geodesic triangle with distinct vertices either has $0$ angle at all $3$ vertices, or it can be trimmed to a simple triangle.
-Moreover, this trimming does not decrease the angles at the vertices.
-So let $p$, $q$, and $r$ be the vertices of a simple triangle $T$.
+\begin{theorem} Let $M_\kappa^2$ be the complete, simply connected, Riemannian $2$-manifold of constant curvature $\kappa \le 0$.
+Let $E$ be a closed, simply connected subspace of $M_\kappa^2$ with the property that every pair of points in $E$ is connected by a rectifiable path in $E$.
+Then $E$, under the induced path metric $\bar d$, is a complete {\rm CAT($\kappa$)} space. \end{theorem} \begin{proof} We want to show that $\angle_p (q,r) \le \angle_p^{(\kappa)} (q,r)$ for every triple of distinct points $p,q,r \in E$.
+So let $T$ be the geodesic triangle in $E$ with distinct vertices $p,q,r \in E$.
+If the two geodesic segments from $p$ intersect at some point $p' \neq p$, then $\angle_p (q,r) = 0 \le \angle_p^{(\kappa)} (q,r)$.
+On the other hand, if the two geodesic segments from $q$ intersect at some point $q' \neq q$, then since the degenerate triangle with vertices $p,q,q'$ automatically satisfies the CAT($\kappa$) inequality, by Alexandrov's Lemma \cite[Lemma II.4.10]{bridson} it suffices to prove the inequality for the case when these two geodesic segments do not intersect except at $q$.
+We may similarly assume the two geodesic segments from $r$ do not intersect except at $r$.
+Thus we may assume $T$ is simple.

 As in the proof of Theorem \ref{angles}, we have two (possibly equal) limit rays $R_1$ and $R_2$ from $p$.
 Cutting along these rays gives three (possibly degenerate) triangles.
-The middle triangle has Alexandrov angle at $p$ at most the limit outer angle, since only the edge opposite $p$ can be longer than the distance in $M_\kappa^2$.
-The two outside triangles have Alexandrov angle $0$ at $p$ by Lemma \ref{zero angles}.
-So by Alexandrov's Lemma (\cite[p.
-25]{bridson}), $\angle_p (q,r) \le \angle_p^{(\kappa)} (q,r)$.
-Therefore, $(E, \bar d)$ is CAT($\kappa$). \end{proof}
+The middle triangle has Alexandrov angle at $p$ at most the extrinsic angle, since only the edge opposite $p$ can be longer than the distance in $M_\kappa^2$.
+The two outside triangles have Alexandrov angle $0$ at $p$ by Lemma~ \ref{zero angles}.
+So again by Alexandrov's Lemma \cite[Lemma II.4.10]{bridson}, we have $\angle_p (q,r) \le \angle_p^{(\kappa)} (q,r)$.
+Therefore, $(E, \bar d)$ is CAT($\kappa$) \cite[Proposition II.1.7(4)]{bridson}.
+(Completeness was proved in Lemma \ref{complete}.) \end{proof}